“What is a good NPS response rate? What could I do to improve our NPS survey response rates?”

 5. Keep it short

 While NPS surveys are short by default, there are high chances that your marketing team might be interested in sending a long survey.
 Sure, we understand that businesses want to know more about their customers.

-Only when a customer responds to it will you send a follow-up question that asks for more information from them.
+Once a customer responds to it, follow up with a question that asks for the cause of their response.
 Do not send a long survey, it will make your respondents feel overwhelmed.
-It isn’t even wrong to tell your customers in the subject line that the survey is going to be short

 6. Be mobile-friendly